 - 2 cups mashed bananas

-- Preheat oven to 350 degrees.
+- Preheat your oven to 350 degrees.
 Lightly grease a 9x5 inch loaf pan and set aside.

 - In a medium bowl stir together the flour, baking powder, baking soda, salt, bran and walnuts (if using).
 Stir until combined, then set aside.